akshpatel26/CareerIQ/README.md

 4. **Download & Apply**
    - Export your resume in **PDF** format, ready for submission.
 This project has evolved with significant enhancements to its resume analysis capabilities:

-5. **Job Application Portal**
+5. **Job Portal**
-   - Aggregates jobs from Naukri, Indeed, Glassdoor, and LinkedIn, ranks them by AI match score, and generates personalized cover letters.
-LinkedIn Scraper pulls targeted jobs with match % + AI cover letters for quick applications.
+   - Find and apply to jobs from Naukri, Indeed, Glassdoor, and LinkedIn.
+AI ranks matches and generates tailored cover letters instantly.

 6. **Smart Quiz**
-   - Flexible Modes → Choose from curated Question Bank quizzes (Aptitude, Reasoning, Programming, DSA, Languages) or AI-generated sets (Numerical, Logic, Reasoning, Mock Tests, etc ).
+   - Adaptive quizzes tailored to your skill level.
-   - Smart Features → Customize #questions & timers, get detailed results with explanations, and retry or generate new quizzes instantly.
+   - AI-generated sets: Numerical, Logic, Reasoning, Mock Tests.

 #### ✅ Step-by-Step: